 \subsection{Segmentation Quality Control}

-We showed that the uncertainty measures have decent to good correlations with segmentation accuracy.
-This could have been negatively affected by noisy ground truth segmentation.
-Framing segmentation quality control as a binary classification problem instead of evaluating the correlations or predicting the segmentation accuracy metrics alleviates the problem of noise in ground truth segmentation.
-In this regard, we defined poor segmentation using a threshold on the ASSD between the predicted and ground truth segmentation.
-This definition of a poor segmentation was adopted based on discussions with clinical collaborators; however, it can be modified depending on the application.
-For example, other segmentation accuracy metrics such as Hausdorff distance or misclassification area can be used and the framework for evaluating uncertainty measures described in this work can be applied directly.
+We showed that the uncertainty measures have moderate to good correlations with segmentation accuracy.
+This could have been negatively affected by manual segmentation noise.
+Framing segmentation quality control as a binary classification problem instead of evaluating the correlations or predicting the segmentation accuracy alleviates the issue of noise in manual segmentation.
+In this regard, we defined poor segmentation using a threshold on ASSD between the predicted and manual segmentation.
+This definition was adopted based on discussions with our clinical collaborators; however, it can be modified depending on the application.
+For example, other segmentation accuracy metrics such as Hausdorff distance or misclassification area can be used and the framework for evaluating uncertainty measures developed in this work may be applied directly.